-MUNCIE, Indiana – The Holidays are a great time to catch up on unfinished articles and cleaning up email from the last quarter.
-It’s also Christmas Eve and the Ball State campus is quiet as a church mouse since all the kids are back home with family waiting to see what Santa Claus brings them this year.
-Last minute shoppers (procrastinators) are cramming the shopping centers and McGalliard Avenue looks more like a parking lot than a four lane highway.
+MUNCIE, Indiana – The Holidays are a great time to catch up on unfinished articles and clean up emails from the last quarter.
+It’s also Christmas Eve, and the Ball State campus is quiet as a church mouse since all the kids are back home with families waiting to see what Santa Claus brings them this year.
+Last-minute shoppers (procrastinators) are cramming the shopping centers, and McGalliard Avenue looks more like a parking lot than a four-lane highway.

-As everything begins to shut down for the Holiday upon us, it’s also a good time to catch up on ‘favorited articles’ gone unnoticed.
-One of these articles referenced a Notre Dame professor and the Indiana Policy Review (libertarian think-tank funded by the Koch brothers).
-I couldn’t wait to read the connection between the Catholic university and the shills who are bought and paid for by the billionaire Koch brothers to support their greedy free-market goals.
+As everything begins to shut down for the Holiday upon us, it’s also an excellent time to catch up on ‘favorited articles’ gone unnoticed.
+One of these articles referenced a Notre Dame professor and the Indiana Policy Review (a libertarian think-tank funded by the Koch brothers).
+I couldn’t wait to read the connection between the Catholic university and the shills bought and paid for by the billionaire Koch brothers to support their greedy free-market goals.
 What could they possibly have in common?

-The second article was about Pope Francis who slammed his Vatican Curia this week for suffering from 15 ailments.
-The Curia is mainly the central administration bureaucrats who run the over 1 billion strong Catholic Church.
-The Associated Press was kind enough to translate the ailments to English and can be found here.
+The second article was about Pope Francis, who slammed his Vatican Curia this week for suffering from 15 ailments.
+The Curia is mainly the central administration bureaucrats who run the over one billion-strong Catholic Church.
+The Associated Press was kind enough to translate the ailments to English which can be found here.
 Here is the first appropriate ailment when I think of our Indiana Policy Review professor from Notre Dame:

 Seeking worldly profit and showing off.
 “It’s the sickness of those who insatiably try to multiply their powers and to do so are capable of calumny, defamation and discrediting others, even in newspapers and magazines, naturally to show themselves as being more capable than others.

-Unfortunately for John Gaski, associate business professor at Notre Dame, and adjunct scholar for Indiana Policy Review, I read the Pope’s article first.
-Too bad John didn’t read it instead of writing an article for Indiana newspapers slamming liberals for “messing up the country” for which he and other Catholics, or traditional men, or libertarians, or billionaire greedy bastards, now have to fix.
-We’re not sure who he was implying when he said, “We are having to fix up the mess” made by liberals, or more specifically:
+Unfortunately for John Gaski, an associate business professor at Notre Dame and adjunct scholar for Indiana Policy Review, I first read the Pope’s article.
+Too bad John didn’t read it instead of writing an article for Indiana newspapers slamming liberals for “messing up the country,” for which he and other Catholics, traditional men, libertarians, or billionaire greedy bastards now have to fix.
+We’re not sure who he was implying when he said, “We are having to fix up the mess” made by liberals, or more precisely: